 MYTH: Just add more compost to the soil.

 REALITY: Adding organic matter to soil in the form of compost helps to improve soil structure and promote long-term plant health, but adding too much compost at once or over time can lead to problems.
-If the soil organic matter is much higher than ideal (5 to 8 percent), the soil can have too much available phosphorus, which can stunt plant growth and potentially leach into the water table.
-Also, some composts can be high in salts, which can also impact plant growth. – Weston Miller, OSU Extension horticulturist
+If the soil organic matter is much higher than ideal (5% to 8%), the soil can have too much available phosphorus, which can stunt plant growth and potentially leach into the water table.
+Also, some composts can be high in salts, which can also impact plant growth. – Brooke Edmunds, OSU Extension horticulturist

 MYTH: Bee houses help promote and conserve bee diversity.

 REALITY: Although some bee species nest in the cavities provided by bee houses, most bee species nest in the ground.
 Research out of Canada shows that most cavities in bee houses are colonized by native wasps (that help control pests), and not native bees.
-So, bee houses still do good, but not necessarily the good that you might think. – Gail Langellotto, OSU Extension entomology specialist and state coordinator of the Master Gardener program
+So, bee houses still do good, but not necessarily the good that you might think. – Gail Langellotto, entomologist and professor in the College of Agricultural Sciences

 MYTH: Tree roots go only as far as the drip line.

 REALITY: Many trees extend many times beyond the branch crown diameter.
-For instance, magnolia extends 3.7 times the diameter; red maple 3 times; poplar 3; locust 2.9 and ash 1.7. – Steve Renquist, OSU Extension horticulturist
+For instance, magnolia extends 3.7 times the diameter; red maple 3 times; poplar 3; locust 2.9 and ash 1.7. – Steve Renquist, OSU Extension horticulturist, retired

 MYTH: Epson salts are a must for great tomatoes.
 Use them in every garden.

 REALITY: If you have done a soil test and your soil lacks magnesium and your plants are not growing well, give it a try.
-In most soils and gardens, they can do more damage than good.
-Steve Renquist, OSU Extension horticulturist
+In most soils and gardens, they can do more damage than good. – Steve Renquist, OSU Extension horticulturist, retired

 MYTH: When you plant a new tree or shrub, dig the hole and add an amendment to the soil before you backfill the hole.